jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 ## Bubble Sort Refactor

-Based on the inefficiencies let's see if we can make a few changes that will improve the performance.
+Based on our brainstorming let's sse if we can improve the code.

 #### Removing Undefined
 We can resolve the issue of having to compare an element past the length of the array by removing one value from `arr.length` of the in the nested loop.